Hemp in Medicare: The BEI Playbook

 Brands that earn physician recommendations early will define the cannabinoid category through the next decade of LEAD program operation.

-The brands that build BEI-ready products soon will be the ones physicians recommend in 2027 and beyond.
+The brands that build BEI-ready products now will be the ones physicians recommend in 2027 and beyond.
 Choose how you want to get there:

 Build it yourself

-Purified Bulk CBN for your own formulations.
+Purified Bulk TruCBN™ for your own formulations.
 Shipped with the full clinical, safety, and compliance documentation your team needs for ACO conversations.

 Ship it under your brand

-Reach out and we'll walk you through whichever path makes sense for your company:
+Reach out and we'll walk you through whichever path makes sense for you and your company:

 Thank you,